italojs/CarND-Extended-Kalman-Filter/README.md

 - Dataset 1 : RMSE <= [0.0973, 0.0855, 0.4513, 0.4399]
 - Dataset 2 : RMSE <= [0.0726, 0.0965, 0.4216, 0.4932]

+## Following the Correct Algorithm

+### Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

+The Kalman filter implementation can be found [src/kalman_filter.cpp](./src/kalman_filter.cpp) and it is used to predict at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L114) line 114 and to update line 123.

+### Your Kalman Filter algorithm handles the first measurements appropriately.

+The first measurement is handled at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L46)  from line 46

+### Your Kalman Filter algorithm first predicts then updates.

+The predict operation could be found at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L48) line 48

+### Your Kalman Filter can handle radar and lidar measurements.

+Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/FusionEKF.cpp):

+- For the first measurement from line 46.
+- handle radar and lidar from line 52 and 72
+- For the update part from line 120

+## Code Efficiency

+### Your algorithm should avoid unnecessary calculations.

+An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/FusionEKF.cpp#L100) line 100